 Friday night, at the tail end of this traumatic week, it was still snowing.
 I hated knowing I couldn’t go out even if I wanted to.
 I couldn’t stop thinking about that dinner and cinema trip that never happened, the shopping spree never had, the girl’s spa weekend that we’d had to call off!
 So, when two crazy friends of mine booked a cab and told me they were off out into town for drinks despite the weather, I couldn’t resist.
 SNOW, WHAT SNOW!?
 Yeah!
 Stuff you snow!
 The snow certainly didn’t stop us from having a truly FAB evening and I’m so glad we went.

 The snow may have called off the spa trip that me and some of my friends had planned, but we weren’t letting that ruin our weekend either.
-We gathered together armed with face masks, olives, chips and dips, prosecco and comfy pants and we had a lovely time together anyway.
+We gathered together on Saturday armed with face masks, olives, chips and dips, prosecco and comfy pants and we had a lovely time together anyway.

 I have since watched the last episode of Friends.
-Yep, I’d never seen the last episode of Friends before.
+Yes, I’d never seen the last episode of Friends before.
 Yes, Dave and I did buy the box set when we moved into the flat and have just now finished watching it chronologically from start to finish.
 Yes, I did sob into my glass of red wine for the entirety of the episode which, by the way, couldn’t have been more perfect.

-I’ve started reading George Saunders’ Lincoln in the Bardo’ and I’m a massive fan already.
+I’ve also started reading George Saunders’ Lincoln in the Bardo’ and I’m a massive fan already.
 It won the Man Booker Prize in 2017 and yet, I’ve seen surprisingly varied reviews.
 Personally, I’m not surprised it won the award.
 I’m currently on team 5 star.
 I’m only half way through, so this may not be my final verdict but so far I find it to be imaginative, captivating and absolutely bonkers, in a great way.